kareemloulah/SeniorAcademy/kubernetes/setting_up_kube_cluster.md

 # Requirments to set up a kubernetes Cluster ex.
 1 master 2 Worker Nodes
+# update os repos on all nodes
+## Basically what is needed is the following
+### Required on all nodes
+- Installing Container runtime engine ” CRI-O or containerd ”
+- Installing CNI ” container network Interface “
+- Installing Kubernetes tools (kubeadm, kubelet, kubectl)
+- Open 6443 port for communecation in firewall
+### Required on master Node
+- Inintializing kubernetes controle plane node
+- After init is succesfull installing CNI ” container network Interface “
+### Required on worker Nodes
+- Joining the master node with the given command by the master.

 ## required in all nodes
 - setting up the vms for quality of life tools
 ```